pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 ## Producer Consumer Latency

 Producer consumer latency is the time between when a producer pushes a message to a topic to when it is fetched by a consumer.
+This latency is important to monitor because many incidents begin with consumer lag.

-It's important to monitor this latency because many incidents begin with consumer lag.
+A large consumer lag in one component can mean that it is out of sync with other components.
+In our demo application, the `invoicing` service is not consuming messages from the `order` topic as quickly as the `shipment` service is.
+If you check the application front-end, you will see orders on the Shipment page that are not present on the Invoicing page.
+If not addressed, this application may fail to create invoices for all of the orders it receives and lose out on money owed for the orders that  successfully shipped.

 1. Select `px/kafka_producer_consumer_latency` from the script drop-down menu.